EmilyAlsentzer/rare-disease-simulation/README.md

 conda env create -f environment.yml conda activate rare-dx-env
 ```
+This process should take no more than a few minutes.
+Note that this has been tested on linux software.

 ### Install the Repo
 After the conda environment is created and activated, install the github repo with the following: